KR3KZ/pyd2bot/README.md

 ### Create rsa keys to encrypt your account credentials

-Crate a folder outside the repository for example c:/my_passEnc_keys then add that folder to your environment variables under a vraiable named 'PASS_ENC_KEYS'.
+Crate a folder outside the repository for example `C:/my_passEnc_keys`.
 Don't make an error in the var name.
 Then run :

 `make genRsaKeyPair dst-dir=$PASS_ENC_KEYS`

 > :warning: You may have to restart your terminal for the new variable to be added to env.